AquasTrade/aquastrade-contracts/docs/DEPLOYMENT.md

 If deploying on mainnet, you should set an expensive manual gasPrice in hardhat.config.ts - e.g. 2x gastracker 'high'.

 ## Prereq

 `yarn install && yarn compile`

-0. Tokens (Optional, if tokens are pre-deployed you don't need to deploy them again, however the codebase depends on them): `required for testnet deployments`
+0. Tokens (Optional, if tokens are pre-deployed you don't need to deploy them again, however the codebase depends on them and they are required for testnet deployments.

 Mock tokens: